awslabs/containers-cost-allocation-dashboard/README.md

 1. Provide common inputs in the `common` module
 2. Add provider configuration for each module, in the `providers.tf` file
 3. Provide module-specific inputs for the AWS pipeline resources and for each cluster, in the `main.tf` file
-4. Optionally, add outputs to the `main.tf` file
+4. Optionally, add outputs to the `outputs.tf` file
 5. Deploy

 ### Step 1: Provide Common Inputs